 Before you can use the iOS SDK, install the SDK and configure your project.

-1. Add the SDK frameworks.
+1. Add the SDK frameworks to your project.

 You can add the frameworks manually or add them using CocoaPods.
 CocoaPods is a popular dependency manager for Swift and Objective-C projects.